Connecting Open Broadcaster Software (OBS) to Switchboard

 Select Stream.

-Change the stream Service to Custom.
+Very important step: Change the stream Service to Custom.

 Press the down arrow and choose Custom.